 Artisan coffee, also called premium or specialty coffee, is a unique niche in the coffee industry in which every little detail of the coffee is important.
 From where it’s grown to the methods of brewing, specialty coffee is almost an art form rather than a coffee market.
 It’s becoming a mainstream concept as well, with more and more coffee drinkers turning to high-quality stuff for a better cup of coffee.

-There are many different regions and locations that specialize in premium coffee, especially if they’re by the mountains.
+There are many different regions and locations that specialize in premium coffee, especially if they are by the mountains.
 One of those regions is near the Himalayan mountains, the very same mountains that are home to Mount Everest.
 The Himalayans are home to some of the best coffee farms in the world, producing top-notch coffee with flavors truly unique to the regions around the large mountain chain.

 All About Himalayan Coffee

 Himalayan coffee is a popular choice in premium, high-quality coffee beans.
-Coffee farmers in the Himalayan regions typically grow their coffee at elevation, being painstakingly careful of the exact height to make sure the sun doesn’t burn them.
+Coffee farmers in the Himalayan regions typically grow their coffee at elevation, being painstakingly careful of the exact height to make sure the sun does not burn them.
 The elevation changes the coffee flavor notes and quality of the coffee fruit, which is why many premium coffee farmers grow their plants in the mountains.

 Where is Himalayan Coffee Grown?